 “Carter” or chain guard options included the no. 14 “Le Martelé” and no. 24 “Le Paon” models.
 Brake levers included the no. 31 “course” lever and no. 32 “route” lever, with both models sold in left and right hand pairs.
 Brakes themselves included the no. 41 cantilever-style model and a rarer model from 1946 that represents something of a hybridized cantilever/caliper style.

-As mentioned, Le Pratique fenders and also rims do not appear in the company’s 1950 catalog, though when they were introduced remains unknown.
+As mentioned, Le Pratique fenders nor rims are shown in the company’s 1950 catalog, and when they were introduced remains unknown.
+Lefol & Cie patented another innovative, lightweight rim design in May 1949, though this design did not seem to enjoy widespread manufacture.

 The Lefol brand appears to have apexed in the 1950s.
 The “J. Lefol” signature still had marketing value in 1961, though, when the Lefol Cie company proclaimed, “exigez bien la signature” or “demand the signature,” in a striking black and white magazine advertisement that harkened back to the art deco era of the 1920s and 1930s.
 Twenty five years on and the Lefol marque was still firmly grounded in the past, for better or worse.
 At least they tried selling automobile bumpers and even roof racks for boats.

-Until proven otherwise, we choose to assume the most romantic interpretation of the “J. Lefol” and “Courbevoie” connection – that which suggests a progressive-minded man who was pissed off with the monarchy and revolted to help form a more representative French Republic, and then his native son coming back years later to help revitalize his home town after World War Two and bring it decades of economic prosperity and regional significance.
+Until proven otherwise, we choose to assume the most romantic interpretation of the “J. Lefol” and “Courbevoie” connection – that which suggests a progressive-minded man who was pissed off with the monarchy and revolted by helping form a more representative French Republic, and then his native son coming back years later and helping revitalize his hometown after World War Two and bring it decades of economic prosperity and regional significance.
 Life’s too short not to remain an optimist.
+Perhaps the 70-year-young Lefol fenders on my daily rider are testament to the enduring power of this outlook.

-(To be honest, nothing in Lefol or Lefol-related company or product literature tells the whole Jacques François Lefol story.
-A reasonable amount of research was performed when writing this article but it admittedly falls short of being exhaustive.
+(In the interest of disclosure, nothing in Lefol or Lefol-related company or product literature tells the full Jacques François Lefol story.
+A fair amount of research was conducted while writing this article, though the product of these efforts admittedly falls well short of being exhaustive.
 Can anyone else help fill the gaps?
 It would be greatly appreciated if so.)

 Lefol Ebykr Sources: